RaaLabs/TSIClient/docs/source/authentication.rst

 Authentication with Azure
 =========================

-We recommend to your logged in Azure account to authenticate with the TSIClient.
+We recommend to use your Azure account to authenticate with the TSIClient.
 For that you need to install the Azure CLI.
 Follow the docs here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

 Log in to Azure with the following command: